-London Heathrow airport (IATA code: LHR) has 4 terminals and is one of the world’s busiest international airports.
+London Heathrow airport (IATA code: LHR, ICAO: EGLL) has 4 terminals and is one of the world’s busiest international airports.
 In this guide we will review every single airport lounge at London Heathrow.

-So whether you are looking for a lounge from a major airline or a paid-for-entry VIP lounge at London Heathrow then please read on…
+So whether you are looking for a lounge from a major airline or a paid-for-entry lounge at London Heathrow then please read on…

-Access rules for each Heathrow lounge is explained and lounges are also marked by alliance and whether entry is possible by payment or via the Priority Pass program.
-Click here for a special 10% discount on annual Priority Pass membership which provides unlimited access to 8 Heathrow lounges and 950 lounges worldwide.
+Access rules for each Heathrow lounge is explained and lounges are also marked by alliance and whether entry is possible by payment, via the Priority Pass or DragonPass annual lounge access programs or directly by American Express Platinum cards.

 We will look at each Heathrow airport terminal in reverse order:

-- Terminal 5 – opened in 2008, used by British Airways.
+- LHR Terminal 5 Lounges – opened in 2008, used by British Airways.

-- Note that Terminal 1 has been closed since 30 June 2015.
+- Note that Terminal 1 has been closed since 2015.